 Before you attempt it, know that plopping may not give you your desired result unless your hair is naturally wavy or curly — although we still recommend drying your hair with a microfiber towel to help reduce the chance of breakage.

 Aside from the relative ease and accessibility of this routine, plopping is a great way to get your best-looking curls ever.

 With plopping, the towel is really doing all of the work.
 By letting it aid in the drying process and not having to turn to a diffuser, you’re going to have a faster morning routine and ultimately healthier-looking hair.

 Another great thing about plopping is that your curls will actually end up looking softer and more defined.
 The t-shirt or microfiber towel will partially absorb excessive hair product, which will help you avoid the dreaded dry, crunchy-looking curls that can come from using too much stuff on your hair.

 Who can say no to more voluminous hair?
-Gathering your hair at the top of your hair while it dries will create more lift at the root, leaving you with significantly more voluminous-looking hair.
+Gathering your hair at the top of your hair while it dries will create more lift at the root, leaving you with significantly more voluminous-looking, lifted hair.
 This technique also means your curls will end up looking more defined as well: since the towel is scrunching and securing your hair at the top of your head, it’s reinforcing the curl pattern, and will leave you with beautiful, ultra-defined, and glossy-looking curls.